-As Singapore continues to evolve into a City in a Garden, we have identified six key areas to guide our efforts towards fulfilling this vision.
-They include:
+An extensive island-wide green network of nature reserves, parks and gardens, park connectors, tree-lined roads and other green areas provides us with a quality living environment.As Singapore continues to evolve into a biophilic City in a Garden, we have identified seven key areas to guide our efforts towards fulfilling this vision.

-3) Enriching biodiversity in our urban environment
+4) Enriching biodiversity in our urban environment

 Singapore, by virtue of its geographical location, has rich biodiversity.
 To conserve our natural heritage, we will continue to focus on ensuring the health of key species and ecosystems, restoring our natural areas and enhancing our nature reserves.